planetruby/gems/2020/17-any_login.md

-Tip:  If you want to completely disable the `any_login` gem in production than add the following code in your `config/environments/production.rb` file.
+Tip:  If you want to completely disable the `any_login` gem in production add the following code in your `config/environments/production.rb` file.

 ```ruby
 AnyLogin.setup do |config|